hithereiamaliff/mcp-datagovmy/README.md

 ### Environment Variables

-This project supports the following environment variables:
+This project supports the following configuration options:

-- **GOOGLE_MAPS_API_KEY**: Optional.
+- **googleMapsApiKey**: Optional.
 If provided, the GTFS transit tools will use Google Maps API for geocoding location names to coordinates.
 If not provided, the system will automatically fall back to using Nominatim (OpenStreetMap) API for geocoding.

+You can set this configuration option in two ways:

+1. **Through Smithery's configuration interface** when connecting to the MCP server
+2. **As an environment variable** (GOOGLE_MAPS_API_KEY) for local development

 #### Setting up environment variables